brandleesee/brandleesee/DoomRetro on Ubuntu.md

 ./doomretro -iwad nerve.wad -file pwads/SMOOTHED.wad pwads/BlackOps.wad
 ```

-Albeit not an IWAD, DoomRetro considers `nerve.wad` as such.
+Albeit not an IWAD, Doom Retro considers `nerve.wad` as such.
 In order to play properly, `doom2.wad` has to be in the same directory.

 ### Final Doom: The Plutonia Experiment